tstiddy/nodejs-webhooks-rest-sample/README.md

     ```
     npm run debug
     ```
-    You can attach the Visual Studio Code debugger.
+    You can attach the debugger included in Microsoft Visual Studio Code.
 For more information, see [Debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging).

 7. Open a browser and go to http://localhost:3000.